thpatch/thcrap/README.md

 The scripts in the `scripts` directory are written in [Python 3](http://python.org/).
 Some of them require further third-party libraries not included in this repository:

 * [PyCrypto](https://www.dlitz.net/software/pycrypto/) is required by `release_sign.py`.

+### License ###

+The Touhou Community Reliant Patcher and all accompanying modules are released to the Public Domain, unless stated otherwise.
+This means you can do whatever you want with this code without so much as crediting us.

+That said, we *do* appreciate attribution. ☺